Scalable quantum error mitigation for dynamical decoupling

-Interestingly, an alternative error mitigation method, phase cycling, has been developed decades ago in the context of nuclear magnetic resonance and then extended to electron paramagnetic resonance\cite{ref40}, magnetic resonance imaging\cite{ref41}, optical spectroscopy\cite{ref42}, etc. Typically, phase cycling employs a set of functionally equivalent quantum circuits (or pulse sequences) leveraging their phase degree of freedom.
-The phase configurations are systematically designed by classifying qubit dynamics based on their evolution pathways\cite{ref43}.
-This approach selectively extracts the desired dynamics (i.e. error-free channels) by averaging observables obtained from all circuits.
-Hence, phase cycling is a novel non-Markovian QEM yet both its potential in quantum information science and its application for dynamical decoupling have remained largely unexplored.
+However, dynamical decoupling itself is prone to control errors, causing accumulation of erroneous dynamic evolution of quantum states that leads to low state fidelity.
+Although some dynamical decoupling sequences, exemplified by CPMG and XY-8, are designed with inherent robustness to protect the fidelity of final state\cite{ref28}, control errors may still reduce the fidelity of intermediate states and compromise characterization of dynamic properties\cite{ref29}.
+Therefore, albeit widely used for acquiring $T_2$, these robust sequences tend to misestimate $T_2$ under control errors.
+This issue, pervasive across various qubit platforms and long unresolved, would misguides qubit design and optimization\cite{ref30}.
+Moreover, control errors may introduce spurious signals in quantum sensing\cite{spurious} and distort echo shapes in fast spin-echo MRI, potentially resulting in misinterpretated sensing results and erroneous medical diagnosis.
+Addressing these challenges demands accurate and efficient quantum error mitigation (QEM) tailored for dynamical decoupling.

 Here, we show that for systems whose relaxation time ($T_1$) well exceeds $T_2$ and where single gate fidelity is relatively low, dynamical decoupling without proper mitigation of control errors tends to severely overestimate $T_2$ or become impractical to implement.
-Complete error mitigation demands exponential scaling with the circuit depth according to the selection rule of coherence-only dynamic processes, yet it can be well approximated with linear scaling by quantum circuits whose phase configurations forming an abelian group.
-Based on this property, we design Hadamard phase cycling, the first practical QEM method for inversion-pulse-based dynamical decoupling (IDD) including CP, CPMG, XY-8, XY-16, and UDD that are widely used in quantum information science and magnetic resonance.
-Applying this protocol to IDD enables accurate measurement and significant enhancement of $T_2$ for ensemble electron spin qubits embedded in paramagnetic molecules and nitrogen-vacancy (NV) centers in diamond.
+Complete error mitigation demands exponential scaling with the circuit depth according to the selection rule of coherence-only dynamic processes, yet it can be well approximated with linear scaling by quantum circuits whose phase configurations form an abelian group.
+Based on this property, we design Hadamard phase cycling, the first practical QEM method for inversion-pulse-based dynamical decoupling (IDD), e.g. CP, CPMG, XY-8, XY-16, and UDD, which are widely used in quantum information science and magnetic resonance spectroscopy.
+Applying this protocol to IDD enables accurate measurement and significant enhancement of $T_2$ for ensemble molecular electron spin qubits, nitrogen-vacancy (NV) centers in diamond, and nuclear spin qubits.
 Benchmarking it on single trapped $^{40}$Ca$^+$ ion and superconducting transmon qubits yields near-quantitative effective state fidelity.